CBT-led Projects

 Development of a three year Youth Strategy for Borroloola and Robinson River

 The strategy provides an operational model for a youth service in Borroloola and Robinson River, based on the outcomes of the Youth Scoping Study undertaken in 2020/21 and additional engagement with the community and service providers.
+The strategy was foundational towards the development of Gulf Youth and Community Services.

 $7,500 to CBT-led Project